Do you regret taking the abortion pill?

 Yes – it’s safe!
 Progesterone reverses the effects of the abortion pill, and according to the American Pregnancy Association, Progesterone has safely been used in pregnancy for over 50 years.
 Progesterone hasn’t been associated with any birth defects.

-The American Association of Pro-Life Obstetricians and Gynecologists (AAPLOG) reveals that the abortion pill reversal process is safe and more effective than “seeing what happens” without the second medication, misoprostol.
+The American Association of Pro-Life Obstetricians and Gynecologists (AAPLOG) reveals that the abortion pill reversal process is safe and more effective than “seeing what happens” without the second medication, Misoprostol.

 How Does It Work?

 The abortion pill process involves releasing a good amount of progesterone into a pregnant woman’s body.
-Since Mifepristone worked to block the progesterone from absorbing, extra progesterone is needed to outcompete the available binding spaces within the womb.
+Since Mifepristone works to block the progesterone from absorbing, extra progesterone is needed to outcompete the available binding spaces within the womb.

 Talk to us today if you still have questions.
 Again, call the Abortion Pill Rescue Network at 1-877-558-0333 to request an abortion pill reversal.

-You can do this and there is hope for your pregnancy.
+You can do this, and there is hope for your pregnancy.